alexwlchan/alexwlchan.net/src/_drafts/creating-bookmark-archives.md

   </figcaption>
 </figure>

-The *console* tab tells me about errors loading the page -- a lot of red is usually a sign that there's a supporting resource I haven't saved yet.
+**Console** tells me about errors loading the page -- some image that can't be found, or a JavaScript file that didn't load properly.
-The goal is to get to no errors.
+A wall of red means I've missed something, like a font or image I haven't downloaded yet.

-For example, here's the console for an HTML file where I have yet to archive the fonts or images:
+My goal is to get to zero errors.

 <figure style="width: 600px;">
   {%